 A degree in sport science gives you an understanding of sports performance and the factors that affect behaviour in sport.
 You gain subject-specific knowledge in areas such as physiology, psychology, biomechanics and nutrition.

-A sport science degree also provides a large set of skills that can be used in lots of different careers.
+The degree provides a large set of skills that can be used in lots of different careers.
 These transferable skills include:

-Some sport-related careers, such as sport and exercise psychology, require further study at postgraduate level.
-If you want to become a sports coach you will need to gain the appropriate coaching qualifications.
+Some sport-related careers require further study at postgraduate level.
+If you want to become a sport and exercise psychologist a certain pathway has to be followed, which includes postgraduate qualifications.
+To get a job as a sports coach you will need to gain the appropriate coaching qualifications.

-If you want a career as a PE teacher, you can go on to complete a PGCE, or study at Masters or PhD level to open up teaching and research opportunities in higher education.
+If you want to become a PE teacher you can go on to complete a PGCE.
+It is also possible to study at Masters or PhD level to open up teaching and research opportunities in higher education.

 You can also pursue further studies in a different area entirely.
 This could be marketing, finance, business, law, journalism or any other area open to those with a degree in any subject.